DiggnDeeper/wp-dapp/USER_GUIDE.md

 1. **Default Tags**: Set default tags that will be added to all Hive posts
 2. **Enable Custom Tags**: Toggle whether default tags should be used
 3. **Default Beneficiary**: Set up a default beneficiary for your posts
-   - By default, diggndeeper receives 1% as the plugin developer
+   - By default, diggndeeper.com receives 1% as the plugin developer
    - You can adjust or disable this in the settings

 ### Advanced Settings